AWS Marketplace

 If the action is successful, the service sends back an HTTP 200 response with an empty HTTP body.

-The following diagram maps out the Partner Originated (PO) opportunity workflow, and also show how events flow to Amazon EventBridge.
+The diagram in Figure 1 maps the Partner Originated (PO) opportunity workflow and shows how events flow to Amazon EventBridge.

 Step 1: Get the engagement invitation using the API